I-have-a-fake-author-on-my-paper-title

 I have a fake author on my paper – what should I do?

-Young scientists often struggle with the problem that they are obliged to include authors in the author list who may not have contributed substantially – or not all.
-Especially partners who only provide technology, patient samples, genetically modified organisms or general infrastructure may be a reason for debate, although without their contribution, the research would be impossible.
+Young scientists often struggle with the problem of being obliged to include authors in the author list who may not have contributed substantially – or not all.
+In particular, partners who only provide technology, patient samples, genetically modified organisms, or general infrastructure may be a reason for debate, although the research would be impossible without their contribution.
 How can you handle this problem?

 Should I publish negative results, or does this ruin my career?